milesflavel/book-store/README.md

 Currently all books within the Crime category are discounted by 5%.

 The following are the additional charges that would be applied to an order:
   * 10% goods services tax (GST) on the total price
   * $5.95 delivery fee for orders less than $20

-The bookstore holes the following collection:
+The bookstore holds the following collection:
 | Title | Author | Genre | Unit Price (AUD) _GST not applied_ |
 | --- | --- | --- | --- |
 | Unsolved murders | Emily G. Thompson, Amber Hunt | Crime | 10.99 |